cse-sim/cse/doc/src/records/foundation.md

 **fdFtCon=*conName***

-Name of CONSTRUCTION of the footing wall.
-Only required **IF** it is a slab foundation (i.e., no wall surfaces reference this FOUNDATION object).
+Name of CONSTRUCTION for the structural foundation wall.
+In the two-dimensional context, this construction spans from the top of the foundation wall to it depth below the slab (*fdWlDpBlwSlb*).
+Any construction on the interior of the wall (spanning from the top of the foundation wall to the top of the slab), must be defined by the *sfCon* of the corresponding wall surface.

 <%= member_table(
   legal_range: "Name of a *Construction*",
   default: "*none*",
-  required: "if a slab foundation",
+  required: "Yes",
   variability: "constant") %>

 **endFoundation**